entel-digital/cvback/README.md

   - scss
   - event list
   - camera list
-- Authentication
+- Authentication (native)
+- storage: what we want to do?
+- Alerts (app)
+  - Telegram
+  - Whatsapp
+- Inference computers: add what data?
-  - External Oauth?
+  - IP adress?
+  - Specs?
+(GPU, ram, etc)
-  - Oauth for rest (m2m)
+-

 ## Some criteria